diwasrimal/songs/README.md

 ## FFmpeg  4.0 or newer:
 [FFmpeg](https://ffmpeg.org/) is a free and open-source software project consisting of a suite of libraries and programs for handling video, audio, and other multimedia files and streams.
 At its core is the command-line ffmpeg tool itself, designed for processing of video and audio files.

 Here in this project, we use ffmpeg to convert files downloaded using `yt-dlp` into music files.
-It convert media file extensions and is very helpful for donwlading `.mp3` like file
+It convert media file extensions and is very helpful for downloading `.mp3` like file

+Be sure to add `ffmpeg` to your path.
+Try executing `ffmpeg` command from your command line.
+Make sure it works

 # Configuration